-We are pleased to highlight that no employees had been disciplined or dismissed, nor have any public cases been brought against WATTA and its employees due to non-compliance with the laws and regulations.
-Hence, there were no relevant fines, penalties, or settlements imposed or made during the FY2022.
+We are pleased to highlight that no employees have been disciplined or dismissed, nor have any public cases been brought against WATTA and its employees due to non-compliance with the laws and regulations.
+Hence, there were no relevant fines, penalties, or settlements imposed or made during FY2023.